dbaechtel/DotFuzzy-2.0-with-FCL/README.md

-DotFuzzy 2.0
+DotFuzzy
 ========

 Disclaimer
 ----------
-This is the project I am working on.
-Use it as is at your own risk.
+This is the project I did for my bachelor thesis in 2008 and I never updated nor mantained it.
+I published the source because some developers are using it and I hope they can improve the library.

 What is DotFuzzy?
 -----------------
-DotFuzzy 2.0 is an open source stand-alone class library for fuzzy logic based upon  and an extension of MicheleBertoli's work.
+DotFuzzy is an open source stand-alone class library for fuzzy logic.
 The library is built in C# and can therefore be used by all languages the .NET environment supports.
 Because of a clean natural Object Oriented approach the library is easy to use and implement.
 DotFuzzy is designed to be a flexible, robust and scalable.

-DotFuzzy implements fuzzification, rules validation/evaluation and defuzzification.
+DotFuzzy implements fuzzification, rules validation/evaluation and defuzzification with the centroid method.
 It is also possible to save and load projects in XML, whose tags are similar to Fuzzy Control Language.

 Usage
 -----